Contents

 Clan Alta Mesa

-Focus: Ship Constructionflag_8
+Focus: Ship Construction

 The Alta Mesa Clan has a long history of expertise in orbital shipyards and capital ship construction.
 Alta Mesa’s architects and shipyard masters closely guard their many coveted secrets of design and construction, and as a result all ships built on Alta Mesa Colonies start production with a number of CP completed equal to the Colony’s CP output.
 The crowning achievement of Alta Mesa ship yards is the Star Forge, a vast self-contained factory for laying down the a ship’s keel and reactors that floats in orbit above a Colony planet.
 Alta Mesa Colonies with a Star Forge receive a much large CP bonus for new ship constructions.